EsupPortail/Esup-Pod/docs/4.x/Installation/visual-customisation_en.md

 ## Useful commands

-Depending on your environment, once you have made these changes, don't forget to :
+Depending on your environment, once you have made these changes, don’t forget to :

 - deploy static files (CSS, images, etc.) using the command :